greencardamom/awk/README.md

 Nim for awk programmers
 =======================

-A library of awk functions in nim.
+A library of GNU awk functions in nim.

-- Convert awk scripts to C without coding in C by using the nim macro language.
+- Convert GNU awk scripts to C without coding in C by using the nim macro language.
 - Program in nim using the familair regex-enabled awk toolset.
 - For nim programers, a small set of powerful regex tools from the awk world.